Common Name(s): Cedar of Lebanon, Lebanese cedar

-Color/Appearance: Heartwood is a cream to light reddish brown color.
-Narrow sapwood is a pale yellowish white.
+Color/Appearance: Heartwood is a straw color to light reddish brown.
+Narrow sapwood is pale yellowish white.
 Depending on where and how the source tree grew, wood may have large knots.

 Grain/Texture: Grain is generally straight, though knots or bark inclusions may cause grain irregularities.
-Medium to coarse texture with a moderate natural luster.
+Medium to coarse texture with moderate to low natural luster.

-Rot Resistance: Rated as very durable, and generally resistant to insect attack.
+Rot Resistance: Rated as very durable, with good overall insect/borer resistance.

-Workability: Easy to work with hand and machine tools, though knots and bark inclusions can cause difficulties in machining.
+Workability: Easy to work with hand and machine tools, though knots and areas with irregular grain can cause difficulties in machining.
 Turns, glues, and finishes well.

 Sustainability: This wood species is not listed in the CITES Appendices, but is on the IUCN Red List.
 It is listed as vulnerable primarily due to a total area of occupancy of less than 770 square miles (2,000 square kilometers), and a severely fragmented population.

-Common Uses: Veneer, cabinetry, building construction, and turned objects.
+Common Uses: Veneer, cabinetry, building construction, boxes/chests (interior lining), and turned objects.

 Comments: The country of Lebanon prominently features the tree on its national flag (see image below), and the species derives its name from the once-extensive forest that grew across Mount Lebanon.
 The wood has been used by ancient civilizations for millennia.
 Cedar of Lebanon is also referenced in the Bible as the source of timber for Solomon’s temple.